 Buffalo Potato Nuggets are a deliciously spicy snack.
-Serve them with non-dairy ranch dressing for the ultimate game day appetizer.
+Serve them with non-dairy ranch dressing for the ultimate game day appetizer or moving night snack.
+This vegan recipe is a healthy take on tater tots, and it’s easy to make in the oven or air-fryer.

 Have you noticed that tater tots are making a comeback?
 Or maybe they never went away, but they just haven’t been on my radar.
 I have been seeing them on the menu at some of my favorite vegan eateries lately, though.
 The Cinnamon Snail in New York City has a few different kinds of tots, including kimchi tots and cheesy tots.
 Here in New Jersey, Montclair Vegan has loaded tots, disco tots, and my personal favorite, buffalo tots.